J-1 Visa Senior Designer Jobs

 Can a J-1 Senior Designer transition to an H-1B or O-1 after the program ends?

 Yes, but the two-year home residency requirement is the key variable.
-If it applies to you, you must return home or obtain a waiver before changing to H-1B or O-1 status.
+If it applies to you, you must return home or obtain a waiver before changing to H-1B visa or O-1 visa status.
 If you aren't subject to the requirement, your host employer can petition for a status change after your J-1 program concludes without requiring departure.